centrifugal/centrifugo/docs/content/guide.md

 # Centrifugo integration guide

 This chapter aims to help you get started with Centrifugo.
-We will look at step-by-step workflow of integrating your application with Centrifugo providing links to relevant parts of this documentation.
+We will look at a step-by-step workflow of integrating your application with Centrifugo providing links to relevant parts of this documentation.

 As Centrifugo is language-agnostic and can be used together with any language/framework we won't be specific here about any backend or frontend technology your application can be built with.
 Only abstract steps which you can extrapolate to your stack.

-So first of all let's look again at simplified scheme:
+So first of all let's look again at a simplified scheme:

 ![Centrifugo scheme](images/scheme.png)